NK Stol Virtus

 Nogometni Klub Stol Virtus (Stol Virtus Football Club), commonly referred to as NK Stol Virtus or simply Stol, was a Slovenian football club from Kamnik.
 The club was formed as SK Virtus in 1930 in the industrial Kamnik settlement, Duplica.
-After the war it was renamed to NK Svoboda Duplica and competed in lower rangs until 1965, when it ceased to exist for a decade.
-Due to the financial collapse of city rivals NK Kamnik and sponsorship of strong furniture company Stol, the club managed to take the primacy in Kamnik football.
-They were renamed to NK Stol and came all the way to Slovenian first league in 1981.
-The club was later renamed to NK Stol Virtus, but withdrew from competitions in 1991.
+After World War II, it was renamed as NK Svoboda Duplica and competed in lower divisions until 1965, when it ceased to exist for a decade.
+Due to the financial collapse of the city rivals NK Kamnik and the sponsorship of the furniture company Stol, the club managed to take over the primacy in Kamnik.
+They were renamed as NK Stol and came all the way to the Slovenian first division in 1981.
+The club was later renamed as NK Stol Virtus, but withdrew from competitions in 1991.